avoybaidya/WordLens/README.md

-# WordLens AR
+# WordLens

 ## Inspiration
 I love reading books.
 It helps me think better and understand other people's feelings.
 I learned that some people have a hard time reading because of dyslexia, and I wanted to help.
 So I made WordLens AR, an app to help people with dyslexia read and write more easily and to help everyone get the same chance to learn in school.

 ## What it does
-WordLens AR is an app for iPhones that helps people with dyslexia.
+WordLens is an app for iPhones that helps people with dyslexia.
 Dyslexia makes reading, writing, and spelling hard for some people.
 It's not about being smart; it's just how their brains work.

 The app has a simple design with pictures and voice commands so it's easy to use.
 It uses the phone's camera to help in three ways: